ArtFaz/Moji/README.md

 ## 📖 The Great Moji-pedia (Language Reference)

-Bellow is the official dictionary for the Moji language.
+Below is the official dictionary for the Moji language.

 | Category | Emoji | Meaning | Description |
 |-----------|--------|----------|-------------|